Liebe ist für alle da: Censorship

-The album was added to the 'index' of the Federal Department for Media Harmful to Young Persons in Germany, due to the track "Ich tu dir weh" and a picture inside the album booklet displaying Richard Kruspe spanking a nude woman.
-The Federal Minister of Family Affairs, Senior Citizens, Women and Youth, Ursula von der Leyen, was in charge of the request to ban and rate the Rammstein album.
+The album was added to the List of Media Harmful to Young Persons of the Federal Review Board for Media Harmful to Minors in Germany, due to the track "Ich tu dir weh" and a picture inside the album booklet displaying Richard Kruspe spanking a nude woman.
+The Federal Minister of Family Affairs, Senior Citizens, Women and Youth, Ursula von der Leyen, was in charge of the request to rate the Rammstein album.
 This meant only adults could purchase the album; additionally, it could not be displayed in stores that are accessible for minors (see BPjM for details).
 As a consequence, the album was re-released in Germany on 16 November in an edited version without the song and the picture.
-The band still played the instrumental version of the song live in Germany until it was also banned from live performances.

-Despite the censorship, the video for "Ich tu dir weh" was released on 21 December 2009 on the adult website Visit-X, after advertisement on the band's official website.
-Any references have since been deleted, presumably following German law prohibiting advertisement for media on the 'index'.
+The video for "Ich tu dir weh" was released on 21 December 2009 on the adult website Visit-X, after advertisement on the band's official website.
+Since the album is no longer classified as harmful to minors, the video is available on YouTube.

 On 31 May 2010, the administrative court in Cologne decided to waive the suspensive effect of the censorship.
 The German department deleted the record from the censorship lists on 1 June.
 On 9 June, the band announced on their official website that the original version of the album was available at their shop and that a release of the single "Ich tu dir weh" in Germany was planned in a short period of time.
 The single was eventually released on 5 February 2010 and in the UK on 15 February 2010.

+In the USA the cover was censored and hidden behind an extra paper, which showed the same artwork, but with an empty table on the front.
+The USA also censored the song title of Pussy to P***y, using a sticker.